 In all types of adoption cases, if the natural parents can be found, they will be asked if they consent to the adoption.
 If they do not consent, they can file an objection to the adoption.
 Thorough investigations may be conducted and many documents must be filed with the court.
 This allows the court to determine what is best for the child.
 The court will hold a hearing and will determine whether to grant the adoption.

 Consider Getting a Lawyer.
 The process and requirements in adoption cases are extremely complex.
 Consider having a lawyer represent you if you are thinking about filing an independent adoption, or an adoption in a Maryland court that involves a child who is not a citizen of the United States.
 A legal adoption process in Maryland does not automatically result in permanent resident or citizen status for a foreign born child.

-For more information about adoption laws and procedures, see the People's Law Library.
+For more information about adoption laws and procedures, see the People's Law Library section on Adoption.